tmpbci/Maxwellator/README.md

 To overwrite a midi assignement (green color) click on the given maxwell UI button with shift key : button get purple so you can assign a midi CC.

 Midi changes are saved when Maxwell quit.
-On MacOS midi learned stuff is in /Library/Application Support/Maxwell (midimap.json and controllist.json)
+On MacOS midi learned stuff is in ~/Library/ApplicationSupport/Maxwell/ (midimap.json and controllist.json)

 Maxwellator is tested on MacOS and send midi only to "to Maxwell 1", on channels 1 and 2/ You can of course use Maxwell built in midi learn capabilities but it will listen on all midi port.
 You can monitor the midi process with a tool like midi monitor.

+# "Devices" configuration files

+Are in devices directory :

+- beatstep.beatstep, for manufacturer's Midi control center
+- BCR1.bcr, for BC Manager
+- C4, for touchOSC

 # How to use it :

+First Use :

-You should look the config file (libs/gstt.py) to fit your network layout,...
+- You should edit the config file (libs/gstt.py) to fit your network layout,...
+- *To talk to Maxwell correctly YOU MUST run Maxwellator in "programall" mode at least once on each computer.
+See "Modes" in this readme.* : python3 maxwellator.py -m "programall"
-Your Maxwell presets files must be in patchs directory.
+- Your Maxwell presets files must be in patchs directory.
+In live condition, you should switch Maxwell presets from Maxwellator.
+- With many etherdreams, it's a nightmare to get one Maxwell feed the etherdream you want.
+To make Maxwell talk to a given etherdream (i.e 192.168.1.3) on OS X, we made a custom libetherdream. (greetings to Cocoadaemon)

+1/ Replace /Applications/Maxwell.app/Contents/Frameworks/etherdream.dylib by the one in libetherdream/etherdream.dylib or you can compile it.

+2/ Edit Maxwell.sh : modify the IP to your need.

+3/ launch Maxwell from terminal with a Maxwell.sh.

+Launching many Maxwell on a given computer is not recommended, they usually crash at some point, not because of this "hack" but probably of resources that get shared like midi device name,...

+Typical use :

+Launch redis server, i.e from CLI : redis-server &

 Load in maxwell the preset file if needed.
 Everything else will be via maxwellator.

-On a each computer with Maxwell running :
+On a each computer with Maxwell :

 python3 maxwellator.py

-*To talk to Maxwell correctly YOU MUST run Maxwellator in "programall" mode at least once on each computer.
-See "Modes" in this readme.*

-python3 maxwellator.py -m "programall"

 To run a particular mode :